mindma/hello-world/README.md

 # hello-world
 New test repository
-Hello me name is Martin, Im form Slovkia ;)
+Hello me name is Martin, Im from Slovkia ;)